OTRF/OSSEM/data_dictionaries/windows/security/events/event-5632.md

-# Event ID 5632: The requested credentials delegation was disallowed by policy
+# Event ID 5632: A request was made to authenticate to a wireless network

 ## Description